 2. Meditation Could Calm Your Dental Phobia!

 Meditation is used by so many nowadays.
 It is a practice that can help you in various areas of your life but most importantly in quieting the racing thoughts of your mind and dissolving that anxious mindset into one of calmness and freedom.
 Practicing meditation for just 10 minutes a day has been scientifically proven to actually change the composition of the brain.
 You will be more ready to deal with any worries and stay calm in times of fear.
-A great up you can use for guided meditation is called Head Space.

 3. What About When You Are in the Surgery?